sk4698/sk4698/README.md

 - 👩‍🎓 senior at Columbia University
 - 🔍 student researcher
 - 🐍 course assistant for Python Programming
-- 💥 curious about emerging technologies
+- 💥 curious about innovations in tech
 - 🖐️ love to collaborate
 <br />